-The Patient Identifier Cross-referencing HL7 V3 Integration Profile (PIXV3) is targeted at cross-enterprise Patient Identifier Cross-reference Domains (as defined in ITI TF-1: 5) as well as healthcare enterprises with developed IT infrastructure.
-The discussion in ITI TF-1: 5 fully applies here, with the obvious adjustments to the referenced transactions.
+6120 The Patient Identifier Cross-referencing HL7 V3 Integration Profile (PIXV3) is targeted at cross-enterprise Patient Identifier Cross-reference Domains (as defined in Section 5) as well as healthcare enterprises with developed IT infrastructure.
+The discussion in Section 5 fully applies here, with the obvious adjustments to the referenced transactions.

-Figure 23-1 Process Flow with Patient Identifier Cross-referencing HL7 V3
+Figure 23-1: Process Flow with Patient Identifier Cross-referencing HL7 V3

-The actors in this profile are the same as the actors defined in the PIX profile (ITI TF-1: 5.1).
+The actors in this profile are the same as the actors defined in the PIX Profile (Section 5.1).
 Figure 23.1-1 shows the actors directly involved in the Patient Identifier Cross-referencing HL7 V3 Integration Profile and the relevant transactions between them.
 Other actors that may be indirectly involved due to their participation in other related profiles are not shown.

-Figure 23.1-1 Patient Identifier Cross-referencing HL7 V3 Actor Diagram
+Figure 23.1-1: Patient Identifier Cross-referencing HL7 V3 Actor Diagram

-Table 23.1-1 lists the transactions for each actor directly involved in the Patient Identifier Cross-referencing Profile.
+6135 Table 23.1-1 lists the transactions for each actor directly involved in the Patient Identifier Crossreferencing Profile.
 In order to claim support of this Integration Profile, an implementation must perform the required transactions (labeled "R").
 Transactions labeled "O" are optional.
-A complete list of options defined by this Integration Profile and that implementations may choose to support is listed in the ITI TF-1: 23.2.
+A complete list of options defined by this Integration Profile and that implementations may choose to support is listed in the Section 23.2.

-Table 23.1-1 Patient Identifier Cross-referencing HL7 V3 Integration Profile - Actors and Transactions
+Table 23.1-1: Patient Identifier Cross-referencing HL7 V3 Integration Profile - Actors and Transactions

-Actors Transactions Optionality Section Patient Identity Source Patient Identity Feed HL7 V3[ITI-44] R ITI TF-2b: 3.44 Patient Identifier Cross- PIXV3 Query[ITI-45] R ITI TF-2b: 3.45 reference Consumer PIXV3 Update Notification [ITI-46] О ITI TF-2b: 3.46 Patient Identifier Cross- Patient Identity Feed HL7 V3[ITI-44] R ITI TF-2b: 3.44 reference Manager PIXV3 Query[ITI-45] R ITI TF-2b: 3.45 PIXV3 Update Notification[ITI-46] R ITI TF-2b: 3.46
+Actors Transactions Optionality Section Patient Identity Source Patient Identity Feed HL7 V3 [ITI-44] R ITI TF-2b: 3.44 Patient Identifier Cross- PIXV3 Query [ITI-45] R ITI TF-2b: 3.45 reference Consumer PIXV3 Update Notification [ITI-46] 0 ITI TF-2b: 3.46 Patient Identifier Cross- Patient Identity Feed HL7 V3 [ITI-44] R ITI TF-2b: 3.44 reference Manager PIXV3 Query [ITI-45] R ITI TF-2b: 3.45 PIXV3 Update Notification [ITI-46] R ITI TF-2b: 3.46

-The transactions in this profile directly correspond to the transactions used in the PIX profile (ITI TF-1: 5) and provide the identical functionality.
+The transactions in this profile directly correspond to the transactions used in the PIX Profile (Section 5) and provide the identical functionality.
 Table 23.1-2 describes this correspondence.